Finalet/Elegant-Emoji-Picker/README.md

 - `showReset` hide or show the "Reset" button
 - `showClose` hide or show the "Close" button
 - `showToolbar` hide or show the built-in toolbar
-- `supportsSkinTones` allow or disallow selecting emojis skin tone with longpress
+- `supportsSkinTones` allow or disallow selecting emojis skin tone with long-press
-- `supportsPreview` allow or disallow previewing emojis with longpress
+- `supportsPreview` allow or disallow previewing emojis with long-press
 - `categories` which default emoji categories to offer users
 - `defaultSkinTone` optional skin tone to use as default.
 Default value is `nil`, meaning standard yellow emojis will be used.